 Mr Blerim Mustafa is a Ph.D. candidate and post-graduate researcher at the Department of Politics and International Relations at the University of Leicester (UK) where he writes his Ph.D. thesis on the right of self-determination in the post-Cold War era.
-Mr Mustafa is likewise a project and communications officer at the Geneva Centre for Human Rights Advancement and Global Dialogue, a think tank holding special consultative status with the United Nations (UN).
-He also serves as a digital media and human rights adviser to a former UN Independent Expert / UN Special Rapporteur and Professor of International Law.
+Mr Mustafa likewise serves as a communications officer for the Organisation of Educational Cooperation (OEC) and as a digital media and human rights adviser to a former UN Independent Expert / UN Special Rapporteur and Professor of International Law.

 Prior to his current functions, Mr Mustafa worked for the International Organization of Migration (IOM) as a Communications and Knowledge Management Associate.
 He was responsible for contributing to the promotion of the Migrant Assistance Division's (MAD) programmes and policies related to counter-trafficking and assisted voluntary return and reintegration (AVRR) of migrants.